himaaaatti/irctwi/README.md

 ### TODO
-when server receive join command, start thread and userstream.
+- start thread and userstream, when the server receiver a join command.
-And part command, stop thread and close userstream.
+- part command(to stop thread and close userstream)

-replay
+- replay

-channel notification
+- channel notification